 An agent differs from a basic chatbot because it can plan, use tools, and take action.
 In practice, that means a production agent needs to do more than generate plausible text.
 It needs to identify a goal, gather relevant evidence, choose a path, and adapt based on what it learns.

 This is where search becomes foundational.
-A support agent needs access to documentation and prior tickets.
 A shopping agent needs current catalog data, inventory, reviews, and filters.
-A SaaS navigation agent needs to know which features, settings, help pages, and workflows exist inside the product.
-A coding agent needs to find files, functions, dependencies, and related issues.
+A marketplace agent needs to search across sellers, brands, and duplicate listings.
+A merchandising-aware agent needs boosted SKUs, collections, and category rules.
 In each case, the agent's reasoning improves when it can retrieve the right environment-specific context rather than relying on stale model memory.

 The table shows why search alone is not enough.
 Retrieval supplies options, but agents still need to map a user's language to the right objective.
 This is the same principle behind the framework on our understanding page, where the system moves from raw query to likely meaning and then to the best outcome.